Otolaryngology Residency Application Process

 Our Resident Interview Selection Committee, comprised of five Otolaryngology faculty members, reviews ALL complete applications submitted through ERAS and registered with the NRMP.
 Interview offers are made during the first week of November via the ERAS post-office and the applicant’s email address in the ERAS system.
 The offer notification will contain helpful resources for travel and lodging, including special rates for lodging.
 ALL applicants will receive notification in the first week of November regarding application status.

-Interview dates will be January 22 and 23, 2016.
+Interview dates will be mid-January 2017.
 A fixed number of interview slots are available each day and fill quickly.
 Those accepting offers to interview are asked to RSVP with a choice of Friday or Saturday for their interview.
 All elective clinical activities for the department are suspended on those days to allow the entire Otolaryngology faculty and resident staff to participate in the interview weekend.